Lane splitting: Legal status

-Lane splitting is controversial in the United States, and is sometimes an issue in other countries.
-This debate includes whether or not it is legal, whether or not it should be legal, and whether or not riders should lane split even where it is permitted.
+Lane splitting is a controversial topic.
+Debate includes whether or not it is legal, whether or not it should be legal, and whether or not riders should lane split even where it is permitted.
 A frequently asked question by motorcyclists is "Is lane splitting legal?"

 Legal status in Australia

 In Australia, a furor erupted when the transport authorities decided to consolidate and clarify the disparate set of laws that collectively made lane splitting illegal.
 Because of the very opacity of the laws they were attempting to clarify, many Australians had actually believed that lane splitting was legal, and they had been practicing it as long as they had been riding.
 They interpreted the action as a move to change the law to make lane splitting illegal.
-Because of the volume of public comment opposed to this, the authorities decided to take no further action and so the situation remained as it was until 1 July 2014 when New South Wales made lane filtering and lane splitting legal under strict conditions.
+Because of the volume of public comment opposed to this, the authorities decided to take no further action and so the situation remained as it was until 1 July 2014 when New South Wales made filtering and lane splitting legal under strict conditions.
 On 1 February 2015, similar relaxations were introduced in Queensland.

+Legal status in the European Union

+In most of the European Union lane splitting is legal, and in a number of countries, such as the Netherlands, it's even expected.
+Depending on a country there can be some restrictions - or it might be straight out illegal such as in Spain, but tolerated to a degree, such as in Slovakia or Germany.
+In Poland the legal situation is somewhat complex, as lane splitting is not specifically legalised, but not banned either.
+All of the traffic laws that regulate typical overtaking apply even when lane splitting, notably it cannot be done in places where overtaking is forbidden by the lane markings (double center line) or other traffic signs, a vehicle (even single-track) cannot drive on the center line itself and has to keep a safe distance from other road users.